This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 4 Places To Find Rare & Valuable Pennies

-Know where to look for rare pennies?
+Do you know where to look for the most valuable pennies?

 - In rolls of coins – Roll hunting is one of the best ways to find old coins, and sometimes the pieces you’ll find are quite valuable.
 I’ve found many old and obsolete coins by searching for them in rolls of coins.

 - At yard sales and flea markets – Many people have no idea which coins are rare and they often end up selling them unwittingly in a rummage sale or flea market.
 You’ll be surprised how many bargains will be found at both yard sales and flea markets.
 Just be sure what you’re buying is authentic!

 - In a family heirloom chest – Sometimes rare coins are already in the family, and may be tucked away in an old chest or another safe location.
 Attics and basements hold troves of valuable estate coins, often unbeknownst to the current occupants of the home.

 - In your pocket change – Rare pennies do still turn up in circulation, though you’ll need a keen eye and a good deal of patience to find them this way.
 Good luck!